InsightSoftwareConsortium/ITK/Modules/Remote/README.md

-Note that in each `<remote module name>.remote.cmake` file, the first argument of the function `itk_fetch_module()` is the name of the remote module, and it has to be consistent with the module name defined in the correponding `<remote module name>.remote.cmake` file.
+Note that in each `<remote module name>.remote.cmake` file, the first argument of the function `itk_fetch_module()` is the name of the remote module, and it has to be consistent with the module name defined in the corresponding `<remote module name>.remote.cmake` file.

 To better distinguish the remote modules from the internal ITK modules, the names